Microsoft’s new project to bring gaming to the data centre

 “Project xCloud’s state-of-the-art global game-streaming technology will offer you the freedom to play on the device you want without being locked to a particular device, empowering YOU, the gamers, to be at the center of your gaming experience.”

-Microsoft plans to scale those custom blades in data centres across Azure regions over time, of which there are 54, with services available in 140 countries.
+Microsoft plans to scale those custom blades in data centers across Azure regions over time, of which there are 54, with services available in 140 countries.

 A large part of Project xCloud is based on community, and with the cloud, Microsoft is hoping to facilitate an environment for developers.